Updated on: 2/20/2019

 The attorneys at Davis Law Group, P.S., have over 20 years of experience handling dog bite injury claims.
 They’ve found these to be some of the most common types of injuries sustained:

 The most common type of injury associated with a dog bite.
-Suffering a dog bite puncture wound is usually painful and scary, and should be treated immediately.
+Suffering a puncture wound from a dog bite is usually painful and scary, and should be treated immediately.

 Puncture wounds may not bleed a lot, but they are dangerous and should be treated quickly.
 They are prone to infection, even when they don’t go very deep into the flesh.
 Visit a doctor, clean the wound, dress the wound and take antibiotics.